pixijs/pixi-react/packages/react/README.md

 <br />

-Pixi React is an open-source, production-ready library to render high performant PIXI applications in React.
+Pixi React is an open-source, production-ready library to render high performant PixiJS applications in React.

 ## News!